VTiganov/simple_tg_parser/README.md

-# A simple python programm that parses all your messages from telegram and prints 15 least and most common of them.
+# A simple python programm that parses all your messages from telegram and prints required number of least and most common of them.

 ## Setup Instructions